steveh250/Unix-Menu-Program/README.md

 =================
  - NOTE: If you exceed these lengths the program will throw an error (the error will provide guidance on how long the string is and which one).
    - Max length of description line is 30 chars
-   - Max length of each command line - 80 chars.
+   - Max length of each command line is 80 chars.
    - TIP: If you're in any doubt just wrap your commands up in a script - much easier and makes for a tidier menufile.
  - NOTE: The program does not check if you have exceeded the maximum number of menu options - the program simply grabs the first 30 and will ignore the rest
    - Max number of options - 30.